NGC 3585

 NGC 3585 is an elliptical or a lenticular galaxy located in the constellation Hydra.
 It is located at a distance of circa 60 million light-years from Earth, which, given its apparent dimensions, means that NGC 3585 is about 80,000 light years across.
 It was discovered by William Herschel on December 9, 1784.

-NGC 3585 features a red discy region in the core with a semi-major axis of circa 45 arcseconds, probably associated with diffuse dust.
+NGC 3585 features a red disc region in the core with a semi-major axis of circa 45 arcseconds, probably associated with diffuse dust.
 There are nearly 130 globular cluster candidates in the galaxy, with the total number of globular clusters estimated to be nearly 550.
 This number is quite low, but it is typical for field elliptical galaxies.
 Based on luminosity turnover of the globular clusters, it is suspected that there is a subpopulation of younger clusters.
 The outer isophotes of the galaxy are asymmetrical, maybe due to a tidal disruption.